GabrielDeml/IWT/the_paper.md

 # Conclusion

 IIT is a problem that is currently being faced by many countries.
 The goal of this project is potently help fight against IIT.
 To do so, we created the largest dataset of IIT which we aware of.
-We hope that it will at least be a good seed dataset for future research.
+Hopefully it is large enough to be used by researchers in the future.
 We also wanted to demonstrate that it would be possible to detect IIT-related posts automatically.
 We believe that a similar model to the one we created could be applied to any dynamic platform and high-speed social media platform.
 We hope that this paper will be a good starting point for any platform implementing such an algorithm.
 We believe that this a similar model could potentially be applied to any dynamic and high-speed platform.
 This paper focuses on Twitter, but the same principles should also apply to other platforms.
 We hope that it will demonstrate to media platforms that it is possible and practical to implement an algorithm that automatically removes posts promoting the sale of IIT.
 We also hope that this paper would be a good starting point for any platform implementing such an algorithm.

 * Generate a large enough dataset of IIT tweets that can be used as a seed dataset by other researchers.